beziti19/beziti19/README.md

 <li>st_blocks: counting the number of used blocks (512 bytes).</li></p>

       <p>Macros
         The lstat() function has stast struction, which contains several types of macros.
 These macros help the lstat() function to recognize the type of files.
-The name of these macros is:
+The name of these macros is:</p>
-• S_ISBLK(): test for a block special file.
+ <p>• S_ISBLK(): test for a block special file.

 • S_ISCHR(): examine if the file is a character device file.